Best TV and electronics deals of Black Friday 2022

 - Upgrade your home lighting with the Philip Hue Starter Kit which includes three white bulbs and the voice-activated Hue Hub, now at 31% off.

 - The Blink Mini is a compact indoor smart security camera that you plug in.
-It is available on Black Friday for 54% off.
+It’s available on Black Friday for 54% off.

-- At 59% off the Echo Show 5 is an excellent device to add to your shopping list.

 - Talking pet buttons are taking over social media.
 The Hunger for Words starter set can get you and your pet communicating more directly for 35% off.